Dance

 Students will be able to…copy a simple dance motif.
 Students should be able to create simple motifs using action, space, dynamics, unison, canon, transitions and formations.

-Students will be able to… Perform a teacher motif based on the characters from silent movies.
+Students will be able to… a motif based on the characters from superhero movies.
 Students will be able to create a short narrative dance using the characters from silent movies.

 Students will be able to…Perform a teacher taught motif based on the character.
 Students should be able to create 2 short sections of movement based on a given stimulus.